What is the Nurse Symbol Meaning? Learn the Top 4 Symbols & Origins!

 What flowers symbolize nursing?

-When gifting flowers to nurses, you can gift “thank you” flowers including Campanula (bellflowers), roses, tulips, daisies, and hydrangeas.
+When gifting flowers to nurses, you can give “thank you” flowers including Campanula (bellflowers), roses, tulips, daisies, and hydrangeas.

 What’s Next?